Chapter 15:

 “It is; if you were to come with us, you would have the opportunity to speak with powerful wizards and wise sages directly.
 You wouldn’t have to wait for them to step into your tavern; you’d have the chance to impress them directly with your knowledge and magical ability.”

-Everything I was saying was true; really, I was surprised that Niels hadn’t already acted on this knowledge.
-Considering I was new to this world and even I could come up with this rather simple plan of action made me curious as to why Niels hadn’t done something similar.
+Everything I said was true; I was surprised that Niels hadn’t already acted on this knowledge.
+Considering the fact that I was new to the world and even I could come up with this rather simple plan of action made me curious as to why Niels hadn’t done something similar.
+Niels frowned.

 “What, do you think I’m a fool?
 That I haven’t considered that myself?”
 Niels said calmly.
 “You priests are all the same; thinking that you’re divinely blessed with wisdom that no one else will understand.”
 He glared at me.
 “If you’re going to say something, say it quickly before I decide to report you to the town guard.”